jtian24/EDA_Modeling_Spark/README.md

 One of the key challenges (Fun Part) of this project is to research and develop 'optimal binning procedures' for numerical variables.
 The point of feature binning and optimization is to reduce the complexity of model scorecard widely used in financial services and credit industry while retaining as much predictive power of the original variables as possible.

+Inspired by the method of conditional inference tree in ctree package in r (https://cran.r-project.org/web/packages/partykit/vignettes/ctree.pdf), I developed and tested a hypothesis testing based recursive partitioning approach for optimal binning for continuous numerical variables, essentially build classification trees for each numerical variable with respect to the response variable.
+The root nodes of the tree will be the unique bins of each variable.
+Based on the initial binning result based on equal width quantiles, the algorithm searches and identify optimal split point based on hypothesis testing statistics that signals maximum difference in proprtion (logistic regression) or mean value (linear regression).
+More specifically, Chi-square testing of independence is applied at each predefined split point for variables used by logistic regression.
+Welch T test of two independent sample mean with unknown variance is applied at each predefined split point for variables used by linear regression.
+Split point with maximum testing statistics will be used for the recursive partitioning.

+The classification tree continue to grow until two conditions are no longer met:

+1. P-value of the testing statistics is higher than 0.05 (user defined).
+2. The sample size of the bin is smaller than 5% of the total modeling sample size.

-Instead of using raw feature value, Weight of Evidence (WOE) is calculated and used to replace the original feature value for their corresponding segments in logistic regression.
+After the variable binning, Weight of Evidence (WOE) is calculated and used to replace the original feature value for their corresponding segments in logistic regression.
 Similarly, mean value is calculated and used to replace the original feature value for their corresponding segments in linear regression.
+The procedure will also calculate information value for each variable in logistic regression and R square statistic for each variable in linear regression.
+This way we are able to compare the univariate predictiveness of both numerical variables and categorical variables on the same basis, since for categorical variables WoE and IV is calculated directly based on predefined categories.

 For demonstration, below is an example of using open source dataset from Kaggle Home Credit Default Risk competition to create a logistic regression model for default event prediction.

-After initial EDA procedures, information value and WoE was calculated based on fixed width quantiles (e.g., 20-quantiles), below is the initial EDA result of top feature as measured by information value.
+Information value and WoE was calculated based on fixed width quantiles (e.g., 20-quantiles), below is the initial EDA result of top feature as measured by information value.

 ### Preliminary top feature binning result (20-quantiles)